Prerequisite: You’ll need a Goodfire API key to follow this guide. Get one through our platform or contact support.

 You can establish relationships between different features (or feature groups) using conditional interventions.

-First, let’s reset the variant and pick out the funny feature
+First, let’s reset the variant and pick out the funny features.

 Now, let’s set up behaviour so that when the model is talking like a pirate, it will be funny.

-Well I don’t know if I laughed at that, and maybe the model isn’t very good at pirate jokes, so let’s set up behaviour to stop generating if the pirate features are too strong.
+Say we decide the model isn’t very good at pirate jokes.
+Let’s set up behavior to stop generation altogether if the pirate features are too strong.

 # Abort if pirate features are too strong